MarcBoule/ImpromptuModular/README.md

 * **TRAN/ROT**: Transpose all 32 steps, or rotate steps 1 to LENGTH.
 These numbers are stored in the sequencer for each sequence.
 Resetting the values of a given sequence can be done by copy-pasting an unused sequence (sequence 64 typically, for example) over into the current sequence.
 If all 64 sequences were used, simply press paste after closing and restarting Rack as an uninitialized sequence is automatically held in the sequence copy-paste buffer upon power-up.

-By default the sequencer always restarts the song when in song mode; however, this may not always be wanted.
-To play the song just once, activate the option **Stop at end of song** in the right-click menu of the module.
-Since Foundry is a multitrack sequencer and there is only one global run state, one of the four tracks (songs) has to be used as the reference to stop the sequencer.
-This option is only well-defined when the song's run mode is either FWD or REV.
+By default the sequencer always restarts the sequences or songs when in seq/song mode respectively; however, this may not always be wanted.
+To play the sequences or songs just once, activate the option **Single shot** in the right-click menu of the module.
+Since Foundry is a multitrack sequencer and there is only one global run state, one of the four tracks has to be used as the reference to stop the sequencer.
+In song mode this option is only well-defined when the song's run mode is either FWD or REV.

 For chords or polyphonic content, an option in the module's right-click menu can be used to poly merge other tracks into track A outputs.
 For example, when the **Poly merge into track A outputs** is set to _Tracks B and C_, each of the CV, GATE, CV2 outputs of track A becomes polyphonic, with the content of track A in the channel 1, the content of track B in channel 2 and track C in channel 3.
 When a track is poly merged into track A, its output ports are set to a constant 0V.
 This is perfect for creating chords for polyphonic oscillators/ADSRs etc.